 If left untreated, some STIs can lead to long-term health problems including infertility, so if you’ve had unprotected sex, it’s a good idea to get yourself checked out.
 You can get tested at a number of places, such as your local sexual health clinic or GP surgery.
 To avoid speaking to someone face-to-face, you could even arrange a Hepatitis test and other STI tests through an online pharmacy.
 It is important to stay on top of your health, this is why online resources like Rolling Paper are really useful because they provide health guidance and tips.

 It could be that you’ve heard of diabetes but you don’t consider yourself to be at risk.
 However, did you know that there are currently over four million people in the UK living with this health condition?
 There are two different types – type 1 diabetes and type 2 diabetes – but it’s thought that the latter is by far more common.
 In fact, 90% of adults in the UK with diabetes have type 2.

 Diabetes causes a person’s blood sugar level to become too high, and type 2 specifically refers to when the pancreas doesn’t produce enough insulin or the cells in the body don’t react to it.
 As a result, glucose remains in the blood and stops being used as fuel for energy.

-The most common symptoms of diabetes include feeling thirsty, fatigue, weight loss and passing urine more often than usual.
+The most common symptoms of diabetes include feeling thirsty, fatigue, weight loss, and passing urine more often than usual.
 If left untreated, diabetes can get progressively worse and cause long-term problems, such as vision loss and kidney failure, so if you think you might have it, it’s important to see your GP.
-To prevent this condition developing, you should stick to a balanced diet and maintain a healthy weight, as well as cutting back on alcohol and giving up smoking.
+To prevent this condition from developing, you should stick to a balanced diet and maintain a healthy weight, as well as cut back on alcohol and give up smoking.